Updated: October 2, 2024

 • Contrato Promessa de Compra e Venda (CPCV): The buying contract or property deed that outlines the terms and conditions of the property purchase.

-• Caderneta Predial: The land register document that contains information about the property, including its location, boundaries, and registered owner.
+• Caderneta Predial: The land register document contains information about the property, including its location, boundaries, and registered owner.

 As with every kind of investment, there are a few potential pitfalls you may encounter when buying property in Porto, Portugal.
-You’re even more likely to encounter potential issues if you don’t enlist the services of a real estate attorney, real estate agent, or a buyer’s agent like Goldcrest, who has extensive experience with international property acquisition.
+You’re even more likely to encounter potential issues if you don’t enlist the services of a real estate attorney, agent, or buyer’s agent like Goldcrest, who has extensive experience with international property acquisition.

 A few of the potential pitfalls you may encounter that you may need the help of an expert navigating include but are not limited to:

-• Overlooking local regulations or tax laws may lead to fines or unexpected financial obligations
+• Overlooking local regulations or tax laws may lead to fines or unexpected financial obligations.

-• Investing in a location that does not meet your lifestyle needs or bring you the return on investment you hope for
+• Investing in a location that does not meet your lifestyle needs or bring you the return on investment you hope for can easily be remedied through research and speaking with experienced professionals.

-• Unforeseen issues, such as zoning changes or environmental concerns, can affect the property’s value or intended use
+• Unforeseen issues, such as zoning changes or environmental concerns, can affect the property’s value or intended use.

 Financing Your Property in Portugal